 Meant to be firm, chewy, a touch toasty on the outside and soft inside, even professional bakers don’t always get bagels right.
 The dough is kneaded by hand, followed by a leisurely rise for up to 12 hours, after which they are boiled, and then finally baked in a scorching-hot oven.
 Bagel baking is truly an art when done correctly, and Bake’mmm Bagels may have created a masterpiece.

 Removing the packages of frozen bagels from my freezer on a leisurely sunny weekend morning, I was ready to see what these partly factory made, partly homemade lumps of dough could do.
-Frozen together quite solidly, it took quite a struggle to separate a single one from its unbaked family, although I must admit that my desire to break out a chainsaw to dislodge them is more an indication of my weakness than a flaw in the product.
+Frozen together quite solidly, it took quite a struggle to separate a single one from its unbaked family.
 Pale and icy, it was hard to imagine that these would be ready to go in no time.

-Opening the oven to release a pungent cloud of the yeasted scent indicative of fresh bread, the once rock-solid lumps had transformed into perfectly browned, authentic-looking bagels, and I could hardly wait to dig in.
+Opening the oven to release a pungent cloud of the yeasted scent indicative of fresh bread.
+The once rock-solid lumps had transformed into perfectly browned, authentic-looking bagels, and I could hardly wait to dig in.
 Slicing the first one I could get my hands around in half, I discovered a disappointing surprise inside.
-Although the exterior was gorgeous and clearly fully baked, the innards still appeared mushy and moist, almost to the point of being raw.
-Not prepared to discard this specimen with such high potential, I threw it into the toaster in hopes of finishing up the undercooked insides.
-Proving to be a satisfactory solution for the time being, the bagels emerged looking much more ready to eat before long.
+Although the exterior was fully baked, the innards still appeared mushy and moist.
+I threw it into the toaster in hopes of finishing up the undercooked insides.
+Proving to be a satisfactory solution for the time being.
+The bagels emerged looking much more ready to eat.

-On a second occasion, I did try setting the oven higher at 450ºF for the full 15 minutes again, but alas, the same results awaited me lurking within the center of each bagel.
-A frustrating flaw to be sure, but not a deal breaker; They still come out perfectly after a quick cycle in the toaster, no matter what which setting you choose for your oven.
+On a second occasion, I did try setting the oven higher at 450ºF for the full 15 minutes again.
+But the same results awaited me lurking within the center of each bagel.
+A frustrating flaw to be sure, but not a deal breaker.
+They still come out perfectly after a quick cycle in the toaster, no matter what which setting you choose for your oven.

 First up in the toaster was the Whole Wheat variety, sporting a lovely tan coloring through and through.
-Teasing my nostrils with a faint nutty smell indicative of the whole grains baked within, my taste buds couldn’t wait to get in on some of the action.
-Even unadorned, this bagel speaks volumes of deliciousness; Crisp on the outside, soft on the inside, and chewy all over, the purely tactile sensation of masticating made me wonder if I had ever eaten a truly fresh bagel in all of my life.
-This must be what those bagel-fanatics always talk about, as my only experiences thus far have been with bagels that were nothing more than round pieces of toast with extra crust and a hole in the center!
+The nutty whole grain smell had my mouth watering.
+Even unadorned, this bagel speaks volumes of deliciousness; Crisp on the outside, soft on the inside, and chewy all over.
 Hearty, satisfying, and dense, this is an excellent vehicle with which to deliver whole grains into finicky eaters.
-Just a tiny smear of margarine kicks up the savory, salty side of things quite nicely, but nothing is really required to make this one fantastic breakfast.
+Just a tiny smear of margarine kicks up the savory, salty side of things quite nicely.

 Speaking of plain breakfasts, the last bagel on my hit list was the classic, Big City Original.
-Expecting a bland mass of dough like the typical frozen bagels I’m accustomed to, the difference from baking these fresh really struck me again.
 This was pure, no-nonsense, yeast-raised bread, simple but perfect as is.
-Sure, it wasn’t flavorful in the traditional sense of intense or overwhelming tastes that can be described by individual components, but this was the most delicious plain bagel I can recall tasting, and whether you can define a specific “flavoring” that would explain why it leaves all the other similar types in the dust or not, it definitely has spoke loud and clear to my taste buds.
+Sure, it wasn’t exactly flavorful, but this was the most delicious plain bagel I can recall tasting.

-Being such an excellent blank canvas, these would go with anything you fancy – Sweet or savory, seed- or herb- toppings, jam, margarine, or even marmite, these bagels are the epitome of versatility.
-Even on by itself, the soft, chewy texture makes for a breakfast that the most refined palates could crave without shame.
-I had only planned to eat half of this one after downing such great quantities of carbs, but I was powerless to stop myself from devouring the whole thing!
+Being such an excellent blank canvas, these would go with anything you fancy – sweet or savory.
+Even by itself, the soft, chewy texture makes for a breakfast that the most refined palates could crave without shame.

-With all of the hard work done for you, I think that the requested baking time isn’t asking too much of the average eater.
-Easily defined as a convenience food all the same, it doesn’t take a skilled baker to produce a fantastic, fresh bagel any more.
+With all of the hard work done for you, I think that the requested baking time isn’t asking too much.
+Easily defined as a convenience food all the same.
+It doesn’t take a skilled baker to produce a fantastic, fresh bagel any more.
 I must warn you though: After trying this new breed of frozen bagel, it may be near impossible to return to the regular old rings that pale in comparison.

 Certifications: We did not note any certifications on Bake’mmm Bagels.